YazanShannak/DockerTutorial/Let's Play with docker!.md

 ## Docker Commands

 Basically, there are two types of Docker commands including`Command-Line Interface (CLI)` & Docker `Instructions Commands`.
 Docker CLI are used mainly for managing docker components such as images and containers, while Docker instruction files are mainly used for creating Dockerfiles.
-Docker CLI can be divided into six categories including :
+Docker CLI can be divided into seven categories including :

 1. Important flags
 2. General commands